Pelé: Death and funeral

-Tributes were paid by current players, including Neymar, Cristiano Ronaldo, Kylian Mbappé and Lionel Messi, along with other major sporting figures, celebrities, and world leaders.
-The outgoing Brazilian president, Jair Bolsonaro, declared a three-day period of national mourning.
-The national flags of the 211 member associations of FIFA were flown at half-mast at FIFA headquarters in Zürich.
-Landmarks and stadiums lit up in honour of Pelé included the Christ the Redeemer statue and Maracanã Stadium in Rio de Janeiro, the headquarters of CONMEBOL in Paraguay and Wembley Stadium in London.
-There was applause and a minute's silence at matches in honour of Pelé.
+Tributes were paid to Pelé by current and former players, including Neymar, Cristiano Ronaldo, Kylian Mbappé, Lionel Messi, Ronaldo and Roberto Carlos, along with other major sporting figures, celebrities, and world leaders.
+(Note: Attributed to multiple references:) The outgoing Brazilian president, Jair Bolsonaro, declared a three-day period of national mourning.
+At FIFA headquarters in Zürich, the flags of the 211 member associations were flown at half-mast.
+Landmarks and stadiums were lit up in honour of Pelé, including Rio de Janeiro's Christ the Redeemer statue and Maracanã Stadium, the CONMEBOL headquarters in Paraguay, and Wembley Stadium in London.
+There was applause and a minute's silence at football matches in honour of Pelé.